scylladb/scylladb/docs/operating-scylla/procedures/tips/production-readiness.rst

 We recommend the following:

-* Run a full weekly backup from Scylla Manager
+* Run a full weekly backup from ScyllaDB Manager
-* Run a daily backup from Scylla Manager
+* Run a daily backup from ScyllaDB Manager
 * Check the bucket used for restore.
 This can be done by performing a `restore <https://manager.docs.scylladb.com/branch-2.2/restore/index.html>`_ and making sure the data is valid.
 This action should be done once a month, or more frequently if needed.
 Ask our Support team to help you with this.
-* Save backup to a bucket supported by Scylla Manager.
+* Save backup to a bucket supported by ScyllaDB Manager.

 For additional information: